danielscarvalho/FESA-COMP-ENG-PROJECTS/README.md

 Projects Computer Engineering students should do while in college:

-1. Build its own Arduino
+1. Build their own Arduino
 2. Create an ESP32 (or related) project
 3. Create a Raspberry Pi project
 4. Reporpose an old smartphone (create app, user sensore, etc...)